-What do I mean by planned?
+What do I mean by planning?

 Starting to improvise on guitar is not hard.
 If you don’t have a clue how to improvise on guitar, click on this link, learn the entire lesson, then come back to this one.

-It’s very important that you do this because in this lesson I’m going to assume you have a very basic idea of how scales can be used to improvise guitar solos.
+It’s very important that you do this because in this lesson I’m going to assume you have a very basic idea of how guitar scales can be used to improvise solos.

-The main difference between an improvised guitar solo and a planned guitar solo, is that the improvised solo is made on the spot while a planned solo is carefully planned beforehand.
+The main difference between an improvised guitar solo and a planned guitar solo is that the improvised solo is made on the spot while a planned solo is carefully planned beforehand.

 While the second might sound easier, what usually does make composing a planned guitar solo more difficult than improvisation is the fact that most of the time a planned solo is intended to be played note for note on either a recording or in a performance.

 Thus, a higher level of accuracy is expected.

 I improvise my guitar solos when I’m jamming around with friends, but when I hit the studio, the solo is carefully planned note for note.